Freescale/gstreamer-imx/README.md

 * `imxvpuenc_h264` : h.264 baseline profile Annex.B encoder
 * `imxvpuenc_mpeg4` : MPEG-4 encoder
 * `imxvpuenc_mjpeg` : Motion JPEG encoder
-* `imxipusink` : video sink using the IPU to output to Framebuffer (may not work well if X11 or Wayland are running)
+* `imxipuvideosink` : video sink using the IPU to output to Framebuffer (may not work well if X11 or Wayland are running)
 * `imxipuvideotransform` : video transform element using the IPU, capable of scaling, deinterlacing, rotating (in 90 degree steps), flipping frames, and converting between color spaces
 * `imxg2dvideosink` : video sink using the GPU's 2D core (through the G2D API) to output to Framebuffer (may not work well if X11 or Wayland are running)
 * `imxg2dvideotransform` : video transform element using the GPU's 2D core (through the G2D API), capable of scaling, rotating (in 90 degree steps), flipping frames, and converting between color spaces